The Travelers Excellence in Community Resilience Award Application will be available from November 8 - December 15, 2017.

 Travelers is committed to raising awareness about disaster preparedness and creating discussion about the importance of improving response and recovery actions after major events.
 Through its charitable giving arm, the Travelers Foundation, and its public policy division, The Travelers Institute®, the company has created an annual Excellence in Community Resilience Award of $100,000 to recognize an organization that demonstrates leadership in addressing community resiliency.

 Award Criteria: Applicants' initiatives should demonstrate leadership in addressing safety, community resiliency, and/or financial threats related to catastrophic events.
 In addition, the program should take into consideration the varying needs of all residents of the geographic region.
+In light of the devastation caused by the 2017 hurricane season, the 2018 award will give special consideration to organizations working to strengthen communities against hurricane risk, particularly in Texas and Florida.

 Applicant Qualifications: The organization and program must be located within the United States.
 Applicants must be IRS-designated public charities or government agencies; individuals are not eligible for the award.
 If the project is a collective effort, a single fiduciary organization must be identified.
 Applicants must be on sound financial footing and demonstrate strong governance practices.
+Previous Excellence in Community Resilience Award winners must wait three years from the time of the award before applying again.

 The following organizations will not be eligible for the award: